fossas/fossa-cli/docs/user-guide.md

 #### `fossa report dependencies`
 Outputs detailed information about the dependencies that are being used by the current project.

+#### `fossa report attribution`
+Outputs an attribution report for the project that includes information about the dependencies used and their licenses.

-> Note: `fossa report` requires an API Key to be set.
+> Note: `fossa report` requires an API Key with full access to be set.

 #### Example
 ```bash